khalid-salad/backtracking_example/README.md

     return False
 ```

-then our dfs will necessarily explore the entire tree (note that we would need to modify `accept` as well,
+then our dfs will necessarily explore the entire tree.
-in this case, since it calls `reject`).
 In that case, it is just conventional brute-force, exploring all possible
 solutions.
 In the case of n-Queens, it is identical to the following:

 ```python